peace.

 i don’t much care for peace, do i?

-think i’d rather beer.
+think i’d rather a beer.

-poured sweet through my lips;
+poured sweet through the lips;

-my corse hands upon your narrow hips—
+my coarse hands upon your narrow hips—

-probably snarl at the man across the way,
+snarl at the man across the way,

 not from instinct,